pippinbarr/cart263-2019/slides/object-oriented-programming/object-oriented-programming.md

 ## `class` syntax

 - The ES6 edition of JavaScript introduced a new notation for writing classes
-- Fortunately, it's a much easier-to-understand way to write them
+- Fortunately, it's a much easier to understand way to write them
 - Because secretly JavaScript still actually uses the `prototype` this new way of writing classes is an example of what is called "syntactic sugar" (it just makes things easier, it doesn't really change anything)

 ---